The comprehensive LMS pricing guide: here’s what makes up the cost

 If the training isn’t being retained, or even understood fully, then someone is spending their paid time either unsuccessfully using it, administering it, or struggling with it.
 Even worse, if online training is not happening and training is done entirely in person or without a system, money and time are being spent on travel, lost Google Docs and slide decks, and disengaging learning experiences.

 Poor user experience and training can also cost us business partnerships and customer relationships that contribute to revenue flow.
 When training happens correctly though, your partners, customers, or employees maximize their potential, and admins are able to focus on strategy as opposed to maintenance.

 So, how do you figure out just how big that problem is?
 Here are some of the big questions to ask:

-❓How much turnover or customer/partner churn are you facing due to lack of engagement or poor user experience?
+How much turnover or customer/partner churn are you facing due to lack of engagement, lack of interactivity, or poor user experience?

-❓If you are conducting instructor-led training, how much money have you spent on travel arrangements for onsite education efforts?
+If you are conducting instructor-led training, how much money have you spent on travel arrangements for on-premise education efforts?
 What are the potential savings if onboarding or other training could happen with e-learning?